 12. Kosoi Bwtwi

 Kosoi Bwtwi is a delectable traditional dish that holds a special place in Tripura’s culinary heritage.
 This dish showcases the state’s love for bamboo shoots, a common ingredient in Tripuri cuisine.
-The dish is prepared by meticulously cleaning and slicing tender bamboo shoots, then cooked with aromatic spices and herbs.
+Meticulously cleaning and slicing tender bamboo shoots, then cooking them with aromatic spices and herbs prepares the dish.

 Adding various ingredients, such as pork, fish, or vegetables, imparts a unique flavor profile to the dish, making it a favorite among locals and visitors.
 The tender texture of bamboo shoots combined with the rich flavors of meat or vegetables creates a delightful contrast that characterizes Kosoi Bwtwi.